Why Your Business Needs an ESG Reporting Strategy

 How To Get Started With ESG Reporting

-When it comes to implementing ESG reporting in your business, there are five things Zhang recommends you keep in mind, which are:
+When it comes to implementing ESG reporting in your business, Zhang recommends keeping in mind the following five things:

 1. Define what you want to measure: There are several different aspects of social and environmental performance that you can measure, such as your company’s carbon footprint, water usage, and number of new hires across diverse demographics.